-Mushrooms contain vitamins A and B, amino acid, folate, iron, manganese, and zinc to name a few.
+Mushrooms contain vitamins A and B, amino acids, folate, iron, manganese, and zinc.
 They are also high in proteins and fiber.
-This means that adding mushroom products to your dog's food may be an ideal way to ensure your pet is getting maximum health benefits.
+Adding mushroom products to your dog's food may be ideal to ensure your pet gets maximum health benefits.

-Medicinal mushroom for dogs can be tricky, and more so when it's for someone who has never used them as a source of nutrients for their pet.
+A medicinal mushroom for dogs can be tricky, and more so when it's for someone who has never used them as a source of nutrients for their pet.
 Some of us may still be apprehensive about giving mushrooms to our pets.

 Are Mushroom Supplements Safe For Dogs?